 Bodwé means to put something into a fire.
 Wadmi refers to the people.
 Bodéwadmi means “The people who maintain a fire,” also known as Fire Keepers.

 NHBP is a Potawatomi Tribe, which is English for “Bodéwadmi.”
 The Three Fires Confederacy, or Alliance, promoted mutual interests between the Bodéwadmi (Potawatomi), Ojibwe (Chippewa) and Odawa (Ottawa) Tribes.

 The Potawatomi Tribes were given the responsibility of being the Keepers of the Fire, the Chippewa are the Keepers of the Faith and the Ottawa people are the Keepers of the Trade.
 These responsibilities were given to the people by the Creator to ensure that no Tribe would be left to fend for themselves.
-The Tribes have always been able to rely on one another to make ends meet and join together to fight off other forces.
+The Tribes have always been able to rely on one another.

 It is in the spirit of Native communities that every single piece of the logo relates back to Native culture.
 Every aspect of the logo was created with purpose and represents an aspect of NHBP’s history or culture.
 The Turtle artwork was created by Native artist Candi Wesaw, who is a Tribal Member of the Pokagon Band of Potawatomi.

 The NHBP mshiké (turtle) was created to represent the different clans and where they originate from.
 In the logo: